hygraph/status/site/content/incidents/graphcool-api-issues.md

 ]
 resolved = false
 +++
-Our API Provider for the legacy system is currently facing issue related to a DockerHub outage.
-They are working on getting the system up and runnin asap!
+Our API Provider for our legacy system is currently facing issue related to a DockerHub outage.
+They are working on getting the system up and running asap!